mpilgrem/ghcup-www/docs/guide.md

 ### Known 3rd-party distribution channels

-GHCup only supports channels found in: [https://github.com/haskell/ghcup-metadata](https://github.com/haskell/ghcup-metadata) Please do not reports bugs for 3rd-party channels.
+GHCup only supports channels found in: [https://github.com/haskell/ghcup-metadata](https://github.com/haskell/ghcup-metadata) Please do not report bugs for 3rd-party channels.

 Below is a list of known 3rd-party channels and evaluation of their stability/quality.